floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 // Bottom-up: start with small packages (every class is a package), then progressively merge into bigger packages

 // Application is not stateful (or negligible), so no database dependencies

+// Strategies:
+// - Logical coupling: classes that are often changed together are likely to be part of the same microservice
+// - Semantic coupling: classes that are often mentioned together in documentation are likely to be part of the same microservice
+// - Contributor coupling: classes that are often changed by the same developer are likely to be part of the same microservice

 == Analysis